|

 Scott

-78P3, 24¢ Washington proof,
+78P3, 24¢ Washington proof on India paper,

-pair with bottom Plate Number 6
+pair with plate number 6

 Scott